-• The amount of oil-contaminated soil due to spillage from machines/vehicles is very difficult to estimate.
-Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring.
+- The amount of oil-contaminated soil due to spillage from machines/vehicles is very difficult to estimate.
+Based on internal expert knowledge, this amount is deemed negligible and very rarely occurring. - The packaging for the input materials used in the production process are negligible. - Glycol, washer fluid, fuse heads and fuse cables for ignition of explosives are used in such a low quantity that they are negligible (<0.002 litre or kg per ton).

-- The packaging for the input materials used in the production process are negligible. - The ancillary material foam for dust reduction is omitted since no appropriate dataset could be found.
-It is also estimated to have a minor contribution to the environmental impact because it is used in a low quantity (about 0,01 litre per tonne product).
-It consists of citrus oil and esters of aliphatic acids.
-However, the upstream transport of this material to the production site is included. - Fuse heads, fuse cables and glycol are used in such a low quantity (<0,01 kg per tonne product) that they are negligible.